Pennsylvania Democratic Senate Debate: Candidates clash over Fetterman’s Braddock shotgun incident - NewsBreak

 Kenyatta chose to speak directly to Fetterman, saying “For somebody who has cut an image as an incredibly tough guy, you are so afraid of two little words: I’m sorry.”

-“It is not okay what John did and John, I hope tonight, you will say those two simple words, ‘I’m sorry,'” Kenyatta said.2022 United States Senate election in Pennsylvania: Where Democratic candidates stand on the issues
+“It is not okay what John did and John, I hope tonight, you will say those two simple words, ‘I’m sorry,'” Kenyatta said.

 Given the opportunity to respond, Fetterman said he had much to clarify.